 Silos Between Teams are Coming Down

-A key part of both DevOps and quality engineering: collaboration.
+A key ingredient for the successful adoption of both DevOps and quality engineering: collaboration.
 The few teams that consider themselves full DevOps were most likely to have a strong culture of quality across their entire organization, making it easier to test, fix, and ship new products.

-As more teams adopt DevOps and quality engineering, they’ll see developers take on more unit testing and business stakeholders create tests for newly-identified user journeys in the application.
-Quality engineering teams will move into a leadership role that involves testing in staging and production, high-impact manual testing, managing overall testing strategy, and overseeing testing done by other team members.
+As more teams adopt DevOps and quality engineering, they’ll see more team members contributing to software testing.
+Developers will focus on testing that provides fast feedback on code regressions, while QA and business stakeholders will focus on end-to-end testing that ensures critical user journeys meet the customer expectations.
+Quality engineers move into a leadership role that coordinates testing throughout all phases of development, high-impact manual testing, managing overall testing strategy, and overseeing testing done by other team members.
 When entire teams collaborate on product quality, software testing is no longer a bottleneck in the development process and teams can ask bigger questions about quality, including non-functional requirements.

 Teams are Moving to Continuous Testing

 The term shift-left testing has grown in popularity over the past few years as software development leaders looked for ways to accelerate delivery schedules.
 But with consumer demands for seamless digital experiences reaching new highs post-2020, leading quality engineering teams are turning to a new model: continuous testing.

 Shift-left testing activities meant that more tests were moving earlier in development.
 Though software testing would still happen in staging and production environments, developers would start the testing process at the coding or pull request stages.
 Continuous testing takes this concept a step further by automating some of these activities - and actually requires passing tests to merge a branch or approve a pull request.